Exploring Alternatives to Traditional CPAP Machines

 What is Obstructive Sleep Apnea (OSA)?

-Obstructive Sleep Apnea (OSA) is a common sleep disorder.
-It is characterized by repeated episodes of partial or complete blockage of the upper airway during sleep.
+Obstructive Sleep Apnea (OSA) is a common sleep disorder characterized by repeated episodes of partial or complete blockage of the upper airway during sleep.

 These blockages can cause frequent awakenings and disrupt the sleep cycle.
 Over time, untreated OSA can lead to serious health complications, including heart disease, stroke, and cognitive impairment.